 Great Hearts Summer Programs ~ Archway North Phoenix

-Our Great Hearts team is excited to announce our new and improved summer program – Summer Camp!
-We have created a full-day experience for children K-6 that is reminiscent of traditional camps from our childhood with the same quality you have come to expect from Great Hearts’ classical curriculum.
-Each week, scholars will experience hands-on, engaging activities in fine arts, reading, writing, crafts, science, math and history – all designed to inspire creativity and keep skills sharp over the summer.
-Each Camp also offers weekly guest presenters, camp songs and games while fostering lasting friendships.
-Camps Start June 4th.
+Our Great Hearts team is excited to announce our 2019 Summer Camp!
+Our full-day summer camp is an experience for children K-5th grade that is reminiscent of traditional camps from our childhood with the same quality you have come to expect from Great Hearts.
+Each week, scholars will experience hands-on, engaging activities in fine arts, reading, writing, crafts, science, math, and history – all designed to inspire creativity and keep skills sharp over the summer.
+Each Camp also offers weekly guest presenters, camp songs, and games while fostering lasting friendships.
+Camps Start June 3rd.

 Grades: For Incoming Kinder (and Wait-Listed Kinder) Students Only